paydos/BookingAutomation/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To simplify the setup process on Windows, you don't need to manually create a service.
-Instead, you can run the `installer.py` script which automates the installation and setup of the necessary services and dependencies.
+The `installer.py` script simplifies the setup process by automating the installation and setup of necessary services and dependencies.
 Here's how to use it:

-1. Execute the `installer.py` script with required `--location` and `--floor` arguments.
-Optional arguments include `--heightdesk` and `--monitor` for booking preferences, and `--remove` to uninstall the service.
-This script performs the following:
+1. Run the `installer.py` script with the required `--location` and `--floor` arguments.
+Additional optional arguments include `--heightdesk` and `--monitor` for booking preferences, `--remove` to uninstall the service, `--reinstall` to reinstall the application, and `--upgrade` to upgrade the application to the latest version.
+This script performs the following tasks:
    - Installs necessary Python packages from `requirements.txt`.
    - Sets up the BookingAutomation service to run at startup.
    - Configures booking location and floor parameters.
+   - Reinstalls the application if `--reinstall` is set to True.
+This will remove the current installation and install it again, ensuring you have a clean setup.
+   - Upgrades the application to the latest version if `--upgrade` is set to True.
+This will fetch the latest version from the repository and replace your current version with it.

 To run the installer with custom location and floor:
    ```sh